Loubrains/GPT_open_ends_categorizer/README.md

 - The first column should contains UUIDs.
 - Subsequent columns should contain open-ended text responses.

+# Documentation

+The HTML documentation for this project is generated using `pdoc3`.
+You can view it by opening the files located in the `docs` directory with your web browser.

 # Tests

 To run the test suite, enter the following command in the project root directory: